- What We Do

 - Economic Growth and Trade

 - Working in Crises and Conflict

-THE OPPORTUNITY: Rapid industrial growth in emerging economies, especially China and India, has greatly improved the living standards of the average citizen but wrought widespread environmental damage.
+Rapid industrial growth in emerging economies, especially China and India, has greatly improved the living standards of the average citizen but wrought widespread environmental damage.
 Globally, India and China will contribute most to future growth in emissions of greenhouse gases.
-Despite the availability of energy-efficiency investments that can help curb polluting greenhouse gas emissions, many industrial plants and Small and Medium Enterprises (SMEs) in the developing world fail to undertake these investments.
+Despite the availability of energy-efficiency investments that can help curb polluting greenhouse gas emissions, many industrial plants and small and medium enterprises (SMEs) in the developing world fail to undertake these investments.

 J-PAL South Asia at the Institute for Financial Management and Research will launch a campaign to reduce greenhouse gas emissions in India and encourage energy-efficiency investments that cut both emissions and costs.
 The project will test two innovations that aim to change the plants’ behavior: detailed energy audits, which identify areas where the plant can profitably save energy, and energy managers that provide skilled technical assistance to help plants implement the audit recommendations.
 Using a randomized control trial in 400 textile and chemical plants in India’s industrial region, the project will measure the impact of the innovative audits and energy managers on the technology adoption (including plant upgrades) and overall energy use of the plants.